 “We have a journalist at gate H,” he whispered as I turned my first corner.
 I pretended not to hear him.
 “Yes, H as in hotel,” he said.

 Someone gave the guard an order, and he politely stopped me.
 "A press person is coming down for you," he said.

 The guards were volunteers for the convention, as was everyone else.
-For convention purposes, congregations divided themselves into various committees in order to oversee everything from security to media relations; they even took care of cleaning, despite the Superdome's retainer on dozens of janitors.
-It's a style of planning and teamwork that must be well practiced after decades of carving up a neighborhood into sectors, and knocking on every door.
+For convention purposes, congregations divided themselves into various committees in order to oversee everything from security to media relations; they even took care of cleaning, despite the Superdome’s retainer on dozens of janitors.
+It's a style of planning and teamwork that must be well practiced after decades of carving up a neighbourhood into sectors and knocking on every door.

 Apparently the Jehovah's Witnesses' volunteer security force had been in New Orleans since Thursday, learning the lay of the land and planning everything.
 At every entry and exit, there were at least two guards posted.
 One Superdome employee said to me, “These guys are guarding the elevators like Obama is here.”

 The main floor of the convention was like the front yard of a funeral home, complete with an enormous display of houseplants shaped to look like the continents of Earth.
 Plus, their floral-printed dresses and charcoal suits made most guests look like they were dressed for a wake.

 As a further sign of their top-down control of every aspect of the convention, or maybe just a tight budget, none of the concession booths were open.
 Ordinarily, there would be nachos and sodas for sale.
 At noon attendees walked around with plastic Walmart bags filled with food.
 I distinctly smelled peanut butter and egg salad throughout the aisles.